Overview & FAQ

 How are NMB representation elections conducted?

 Yes.
 All NMB voting is by secret ballot.
-To access the TEV and Internet Voting system, the voter must enter a confidential, randomly-assigned, twelve-digit Access Code.
-An Access Code is assigned to a single voter in a single representation election conducted by the Board, and is never used again.
-A voter’s name and Access Code are known only to the voter and to the Election Administrator at the NMB.
-The confidential Access Code is mailed directly to the employees’ homes.
-Requests for duplicate Access Codes must be made in writing and signed by the individual employee.
-Use of another voter’s Access Code is prohibited by 18 U.S.C. § 1001.
+Each eligible voter will be sent a ballot package.
+The ballot package is mailed directly to the employees’ homes.
+The ballot package will consist of a ballot, instructions, and a postage-paid return envelope.
+Each envelope will contain an election code and a unique voter identification number.
+Requests for duplicate ballot materials must be made in writing and signed by the individual employee.
+Use of another voter’s ballot materials is prohibited by 18 U.S.C. § 1001.
 The NMB does not disclose the ballot choice of any voter.

 How is the winner of an election determined?